-In addition to the standard freezer label ability to hold together in the cold and moisture, meat labels have several requirements many labels do not.
-Most governments have specific rules about must be included on a meat label, especially nutritional information and the ingredients in the meat product.
-(Obviously this applies only to large manufacturers who use thousands of meat labels daily, not to individuals.)
-The ingredients may vary from something as simple as one line for a Christmas ham, to quite the paragraph for the refrigerator labels of bologna or frankfurters, where all the tasty leftovers go.
-Oh, and be careful when you purchase some refrigerated cheeses.
-What you think is a cheese label may really be a meat label if the label reads "head cheese."
-Just a word of caution there.
+In addition to the standard freezer label ability to hold together in the cold and moisture, meat labels have several requirements many labels don't.
+Most governments have specific rules about must be included on a meat label, especially nutritional information and the ingredients in the product.
+The ingredients may vary from something as simple as one line for a Christmas ham, to quite the paragraph for the refrigerator labels.

 At Etiquette Systems, we're very familiar with meat labels and what needs to go on them.
-We'll be happy to work closely with you to make sure yours are perfect.
+We'll happily work closely with you to make sure yours are perfect.
 Interested?
 Ask for a quote, and we'll get right back to you.